rodrigo-gom3s/ess-frontend/README.md

-# Hypervisor Cluster HA & LM Manager
+# Hypervisor Cluster HA & LM Manager - Frontend

 **⚠️ Warning:** This code is an academic project and is not intended for production use.